Akir4d/AOP/README.md

 # Angular On PHP (AOP)

-This is a comprehensive template for developing an application using Angular and CodeIgniter 4.2.
+This is a comprehensive modular template for developing an application using Angular and CodeIgniter 4.2.
 This template may be run on a standard LAMP (PHP 7.4 or highter) server without any special configuration; simply build and copy to the apache folder and enjoy.

 ![](tests/autoupdate.png "Auto Update")